 (c) For purposes of determining compliance with the test procedures in title 13, California Code of Regulations, section 2139.5, an engine family is considered a failure if any of the following conditions occur:

-(1) for diesel engines, at least three vehicles tested exceed the three-bin moving average window (3B-MAW) in-use threshold for the same bin and pollutant.
+(1) for 2024 to 2026 model diesel engines, at least three vehicles tested exceed the three-bin moving average window (3B-MAW) in-use threshold for the same bin and pollutant.

-(2) for diesel engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles” 40 CFR section 86.1370.B.6.6, calculated across the 10 tested vehicles for each individual pollutant and bin, exceed the in-use threshold.
+(2) for 2024 to 2026 model diesel engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines and Vehicles” section 86.1370.B.6.6 incorporated by reference in title 13, California Code of Regulations, section 1956.8(b), calculated across the 10 tested vehicles for each individual pollutant and bin, exceed the in-use threshold.

-(3) for Otto-cycle engines, at least three vehicles tested exceed the moving average window (MAW) in-use threshold for the same pollutant.
+(3) for 2024 to 2026 model Otto-cycle engines, at least three vehicles tested exceed the moving average window (MAW) in-use threshold for the same pollutant.

-(4) for Otto-cycle engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles” 40 CFR section 86.1370.B.1.4 and section 86.1370.B.1.5 (if applicable), calculated across the 10 test vehicles for each individual pollutant, exceed the in-use threshold.
+(4) for 2024 to 2026 model Otto-cycle engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles” section 86.1370.B.1.4 and section 86.1370.B.1.5 (if applicable) incorporated by reference in title 13, California Code of Regulations, section 1956.8(d), calculated across the 10 test vehicles for each individual pollutant, exceed the in-use threshold.

+(5) For 2027 and subsequent model compression-ignition engines, the failure criteria and the test procedures for an engine family are specified in sections 1036.150.A.21 or 1036.425, as applicable, and section 1036.401 of the “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains” incorporated by reference in title 13, California Code of Regulations, section 1956.8.2(c).

 * * * *